Why is Certification of Fibres Important to you and your project?

 declaration of performance

 Fibres that are sold into Europe must be submitted for testing against EN 14889-2: 2006 "Polymer fibres—Definitions, specifications and conformity” This testing is carried out independently by the test organisation and a Declaration of Performance is provided showing that the fibre tested meets a range of characteristics, including performance in concrete.
 Furthermore, the declaration requires continuous surveillance, assessment and evaluation of the factory production processes.
 This is an expensive undertaking and ensure the claims made by FORTA® are independently verified.
 Because of the expense of the testing, the ongoing monitoring and the likelihood of poor results in both performance and manufacture if tested, the cheap fibres offered in New Zealand from suppliers do not have any declaration of performance.
-Therefore should not be used in concrete for any projects requiring compliance with NZ building standards or where engineering calculations for performance as an alternative to steel reinforcing are made.
+Therefore, these fibres should not be used in concrete for any projects requiring compliance with NZ building standards or where engineering calculations for performance as an alternative to steel reinforcing are made.

 Fibre Reinforced Concrete Ltd: A division of Stratmore Construction Solutions Ltd